-The purpose of this filing is to add new paragraph (j) to Rule 7.10 to provide the Exchange with authority to nullify transactions that were effected based on the same fundamentally incorrect or grossly misinterpreted issuance information even if such transactions occur over a period of several days, as further described below.
+The purpose of this filing is to add new paragraph (i) to Rule 11.17 to provide the Exchange with authority to nullify transactions that were effected based on the same fundamentally incorrect or grossly misinterpreted issuance information even if such transactions occur over a period of several days, as further described below.
 An example of fundamentally incorrect and grossly misinterpreted issuance information that led to a severe valuation error is included below for illustrative purposes.

-The Exchange also proposes to add new paragraph (k) to Rule 7.10 to make clear that in the event of any disruption or malfunction in the operation of the electronic communications and trading facilities of the Exchange, another market center or responsible single plan processor in connection with the transmittal or receipt of a regulatory trading halt, suspension or pause (hereafter generally referred to as a "trading halt" for ease of reference), the
+The Exchange also proposes to add new paragraph (j) to Rule 11.17 to make clear that in the event of any disruption or malfunction in the operation of the electronic communications and trading facilities of the Exchange, another market center or responsible single plan processor in connection with the transmittal or receipt of a regulatory trading halt, suspension or pause (hereafter generally referred to as a "trading halt" for ease of reference), the Exchange will nullify any transaction that occurs after the primary listing market for a security declares a trading halt with respect to such security.
+In the event a trading halt is declared, then prematurely lifted in error, and then reinstituted, proposed paragraph (j) would also result in nullification of any transactions that occur before the official, final end of the trading halt according to the primary listing market.